-The Company has taken several measures at all its properties to protect the safety and security of its customers.
+The Company has taken several measures to protect the safety and security of its customers.
 In addition to the physical security measures, the Company has also taken sufficient insurance cover to meet the financial obligations which may arise from any untoward incidents.

-To counter the risk of competition, your Company focuses on providing exceptional services, consistently, across all its hotels.
+To counter the risk of competition, your Company focuses on providing exceptional services consistently.

-Efficient Internal Control systems
+8. Efficient Internal Control systems